Giom-V/vibe-coding-challenge/README.md

 ## What is "Vibe Coding"?

-"Vibe coding" is a new term usedto describe the process of building software in close collaboration with AI.
+"Vibe coding" is a new term used to describe the process of building software in close collaboration with AI.
 It's a partnership where I provide the high-level vision, the "vibe" and the AI helps with the implementation details.
 This could involve generating boilerplate code, suggesting algorithms, debugging complex issues, or even designing UI components.
 The goal is to stay in the creative flow and focus on the overall feel and functionality of the application, while letting the AI handle the more tedious aspects of coding.

 ## The Challenge